thienan/BubblePirate/README.md

 Cannon
 - shoots bubble in the direction of the cannon's direction'
+- tap as fast as possible
+- tap at the bottom of the screen

+trajectory
-- show a trajectory that has a limit when there is too many bounces
+- trajectory that has a limit when there is too many bounces
+- test upward trajectory

+Sound
+- test background music
+- test bubble effect music overlaps with background music

 Glass-box testing
 GamePlay Controller class